huggingface/hub-docs/tasks/src/document-question-answering/about.md

 ## Inference

 You can infer with Document QA models with the 🤗 Transformers library using the [`document-question-answering` pipeline](https://huggingface.co/docs/transformers/en/main_classes/pipelines#transformers.DocumentQuestionAnsweringPipeline).
 If no model checkpoint is given, the pipeline will be initialized with [`impira/layoutlm-document-qa`](https://huggingface.co/impira/layoutlm-document-qa).
 This pipeline takes question(s) and document(s) as input.
 In this case, we define a document as an image and an optional list of (word, box) tuples representing the text in the document.
-The pipeline will then return the answer to the question in the document
+The pipeline will then return the answer to the question in the document.
 👉 Note that the question answering task solved here is extractive: the model extracts the answer from a context (the document).